Ongoing Assessment in Aged Care

 Conducting an Assessment Effectively

-When assessing a client’s needs, it is important to keep the following in mind:
+When assessing an older person’s needs, it is important to keep the following in mind:

-• Consider that older clients may require more time and breaks when completing formal assessments
+• Consider that older people may require more time and breaks when completing formal assessments

-• Ensure the client’s communication needs are being met and they are provided with assistance if required (e.g. interpreters, hearing aids)
+• Ensure the person’s communication needs are being met and they are provided with assistance if required (e.g. interpreters, hearing aids)

-• Do not assume the client knows why they are being assessed - explain why certain tests are being undertaken or certain questions asked
+• Do not assume the person knows why they are being assessed - explain why certain tests are being undertaken or certain questions asked

-• Establish the client’s cognitive status as soon as possible so that the assessment can be conducted accordingly
+• Establish the person’s cognitive status as soon as possible so that the assessment can be conducted accordingly

 • Be aware of depressive symptoms (e.g. minimal eye contact, non-committal responses) Consider any cultural differences and provide support (e.g. cultural liaison officers, Aboriginal and/or Torres Strait Islander health workers) if required